jkempf42/kube-volttron/central-node/README.md

 	kubernetes   ClusterIP   10.96.0.1       <none>          443/TCP              19h
 	vcentral     ClusterIP   10.105.192.93   192.168.0.129   8443/TCP,22916/TCP   5s

+If you are deploying to a cloud VM, the `vcentral` service type will show up as `NodePort` and there will be no external IP showing.

 #### Deploying the `vcentral` deployment

 Finally, we can create the `vcentral` deployment: